Chapter 1 — The Hospital at the End of the Universe

 "The hell?" she exclaimed.

-I decided that since she had already seen me, there was no point in hiding now.
-I walked up to the desk, breathing hard, and leaned.
+Well, she'd already seen me, so there was no point in hiding now.
+I walked up to the desk, breathing hard.
 She looked at me like I was from a different planet.
+Fuck, maybe I was.

-"I'm sorry, I'm... uh... just, what's the date?"
+"I'm sorry, I'm...uh...just, what's the date?"
 I asked, the words tumbling out of my mouth.
+There was the chance that the girl was just reading a particularly old Reader's Digest, but...who in 2012 read Reader's Digest period?
 She raised her eyebrows at me.
 She was a typical college age girl.
 Blonde hair, mascara, lipstick and an expression that spoke of complete indifference.

 "November sixteenth, why?" she asked.
-"And why are you half naked and wet?"
-Ignoring my urge to make a dirty joke, I leaned forward.
+"And why are you half-naked and wet?"

 November 16th, 2004.